 Restaurants in Las Vegas

-Today however, Las Vegas has a large selection of world-class eateries, with Italian trattoria, classic French fine-dining and luxury steakhouses especially well represented.
+Today, however, Las Vegas has a large selection of world-class eateries, with Italian trattoria, classic French fine-dining and luxury steakhouses especially well represented.
 Some of the country's top chefs are now based here and exciting new restaurants open weekly.
 In addition, Vegas is home to several world-class sommeliers.
+Eating out has definitely become one of the many entertainment options in Vegas, with restaurants competeting for attention and many novelty eateries.

 All this increasing activity and greater competition means that Vegas offers decent value for money compared to other large cities.
-The net result is that the former capital of the 99-cent shrimp cocktail is now a regarded as a global cuisine capital.
+The net result is that the former capital of the 99-cent shrimp cocktail is now regarded as a global cuisine capital.
 When it comes to eating at least, the odds are really in your favour.
+Don't panic though, the enormous buffets are still available!

 Andre's at Monte Carlo